AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Introduction

-This study aims to investigate the concerns that downstream developers have about AI safety, the approaches they adopt, and the challenges they face throughout the entire development lifecycle of AI-based software.
+This study aims to investigate the concerns that downstream developers have regarding practical AI failures, the approaches they adopt, and the challenges they face throughout the entire development lifecycle of AI-based software.
+We scope our investigation to the integration of PTMs into general-purpose AI software, distinct from strictly safety-critical domains where traditional, heavyweight safety engineering practices are already mandated.
 To achieve this, we conducted a mixed-method study, beginning with interviews with 16 practitioners experienced in developing AI-based software, each lasting approximately one hour.
-We then performed a thematic analysis to derive answers to our research questions about concerns, practices, and perceived challenges when handling AI safety issues.
-To complement the qualitative findings, we designed and conducted a survey with 86 practitioners to triangulate our results, providing quantitative evidence on the importance of AI safety concerns, the frequency of different safety-related actions, and the extent to which developers agree on various AI safety challenges.
-Finally, we compared developers' concerns against 874 user-reported AI safety issues from the AI Incident Database, identifying gaps in awareness and practices.
+We then performed a thematic analysis to derive answers to our research questions about concerns, practices, and perceived challenges when handling these potential failures.
+To complement the qualitative findings, we designed and conducted a survey with 86 practitioners to triangulate our results, providing quantitative evidence on practitioners’ perceived importance of different types of AI failures, the frequency of different mitigation actions, and the extent to which developers agree on various challenges in mitigating these failures.
+Finally, we compared developers' concerns against 874 user-reported AI failures from the AI Incident Database, identifying gaps in awareness and practices.